RapidAPI/DevRel-Stack-Data/guides/posts/build-qrcode-app/post.md

 Let's decide the stack for our app.
 I am going to use [Next.js](https://nextjs.org/) for the client-side of our app and [TailwindCSS](https://tailwindcss.com/) for styling it.

-Even if you don’t know about Next.js, being familiar with react will be enough for this guide.
+Even if you don’t know about Next.js, being familiar with React will be enough for this guide.
 Tailwind is a CSS framework that provides utility classes to use directly in the markup, saving time during the development process.

 ## Choosing The API

 Let’s find an API that we can send input to and get a QR Code as a response.
-Go to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?referral=/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already.
+Go to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already.
 Then, search for "QR Code" in the search section.

 <Callout
   title="Deep dive"